I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 And with widened blood vessels, blood can flow more easily to where it is needed most.

-Basically, nitric oxide acts as a vasodilator, which basically means that it relaxes the inner muscles of blood vessels.
+Basically, nitric oxide acts as a vasodilator, which means that it relaxes the inner muscles of blood vessels.
+I did notice less fatigue and shorter recovery time after a tough workout during my first few days of using 4 Gauge.

 5. Red Beet Root Extract